 In order to make the above workflow effective, several requirements should be met, such as quickly generated previews of the overall result, a simple, intuitive and easy to use mechanism for performing the local deformation, and an undo function allowing the user to modify previously specified adjustments.
-Our prototype implementation is based on the interactive digital photomontage technique [1] and supports several types of brushes that can be used to set constraints for the texture's local deformations.
-Similarly to [1], the designer uses the most frequently used single-texture brushes.
+Our prototype implementation is based on the interactive digital photomontage technique [15], and supports several types of brushes that can be used to set constraints for the texture's local deformations.
+Similar to [15], the designer uses the most frequently used single-texture brushes.

-At Step (3), the local deformation of a texture is realized by replacing its local regions with the texture elements from another deformed texture.
-We call the texture to be locally deformed the base texture I{base} ($I{\text{base}} \in$ $\{I, I{b1}, I{b2}, \ldots, I{bk}\}$) and the texture providing the texture elements the reference texture I{ref} ($I{ref} \in \{\{I, I{b1}, I{b1}, I{b1}\}$) $I{b2}, \ldots, I{bk}\} - I{base}\}$).
-As shown in Fig. 1, the user does not need to precisely specify the region including the texture elements in I{ref} .
+At step (3), the local deformation of a texture is realized by replacing its local regions with the texture elements from another deformed texture.
+We call the texture to be locally deformed the base texture $I{base}(I{base} \in$ $\{I, I{b1}, I{b2}, \cdots, I{bk}\})$ and the texture providing the texture elements the reference texture $I{ref}(I{ref} \in \{\{I, I{b1}, I$ $I{b2}, \dots, I{bk} \} - I{base} \}$).
+As shown in Figure 1, the user does not need to precisely specify the region including the texture elements in I{ref} .
 Instead, the designer uses the brush to roughly paint the texture elements ("yellow flowers") in I{ref} .
-The corresponding region including the texture elements is calculated automatically with the graph-cutbased energy optimization technique.
-The obtained texture elements are then embedded into to the base texture I{base} seamlessly by the gradient-based Poisson optimization method [1, 22].
-Such local deformations are repeated several times, while at each step the user is allowed to choose new texture elements by painting new strokes according to his creation.
+The corresponding region including the texture elements is calculated automatically with the graph-cut based energy optimization technique.
+The obtained texture elements are then embedded into to the base texture I{base} seamlessly by the gradient-based Poisson optimization method [15,24].
+Such local deformations are repeated for several times, while at each step the user is allowed to choose new texture elements by painting new strokes according to his creation.
 The resulting base texture is further refined by the texture deformation algorithm using completion and then is used as the reference texture for another base texture.
-The descriptions of the texture deformation algorithm using completion and the graph-cut-based energy optimization technique can be found in Sects.
-3.3 and 4, respectively.
+The descriptions of the texture deformation algorithm using completion and the graph-cut based energy optimization technique can be found in Section 3.3 and Section 4, respectively.